jag-ermeister/platformer/README.md

     - reset player to old position if colliding with solid map
 - add better movement
     - physics
+    - check map collision in player_update for more granular handling of collision situations
+    - physics
+- player animation
 - camera control